rolazar/level-1-course-content/week-3/day-2/day-2-assignment.md

-# Homework for Week 3: Day 2 – Exploring Bootstrap's Grid System and Key Components
+# Week 3: Day 2 – Exploring Bootstrap's Grid System and Key Components

 Today's assignment will be testing your ability to generate a grid system using Bootstrap and to use some of the key components we learned about in class today.